Skip to main content

 Is Forme free?

 Yes.
-Forme is open source under the MIT license.
+The core library is open source under the MIT license.
 You can use it in personal and commercial projects without restrictions.
+The hosted service has a free tier with 500 renders/month and 3 templates, with paid plans for higher limits.